You will hardly find a captivating tower located in a better position than this one in California.

 3. The area used to have a different purpose in the 19th century

-This small hill, which is situated right in between Alcatraz Island and the Bay Bridge, has been recognized as an important lookout point all throughout the history of San Francisco.
+This small hill, which is situated right in between Alcatraz Island and the Bay Bridge, has been recognized as an important lookout point throughout the history of San Francisco.
 The Spaniards who arrived in the city referred to it as “Loma Alta” or “High Hill.“

 That’s why it has been described as “the best 360-degree viewing point to the San Francisco Bay and five surrounding counties.”

-By 1849, a two-story viewing platform was constructed on the site in order to provide residents of the city with information about incoming ships.
+By 1849, a two-story viewing platform was constructed on the site to provide residents of the city with information about incoming ships.
 The visual signals were quickly replaced with an electronic system in 1853.

 After this setup was destroyed by a severe storm in 1876, an observation deck and bar were built on the site which had the shape of a German castle.
 Shortly after this unsuccessful venture was closed in the early 1900s after being destroyed by fire, the city put in efforts to preserve the land.